July 26, 2023

 3. Plan out your after-school activities.

 Look ahead to your after-school schedule.
 Are your kids involved in sports?
 Dance?
 Clubs?
 Find out if there is any overlap and figure out how kids will get to their activities.
 Planning ahead will make sure you have plenty of days with no scheduled activities.
-Use an online family calendar to help everyone stay organized.
-In addition, it’s nice to have an activity board in the kitchen that can be reviewed each morning during breakfast.
+An online family calendar can help everyone stay organized.
+In addition, it’s nice to have an activity board in the kitchen or another highly visible place that can be reviewed each morning during breakfast.

 4. Rehearse the first day.

-If your school allows it, take a trip to campus to walk the halls and check out the new classroom.
-If it’s a new school, be sure to help your child identify spaces like the library, the nurse’s office, the cafeteria, the playground, the gym and the bathrooms closest to their classroom.
+If your school allows it, take a trip to campus to walk the halls and check out the kids’ new classrooms.
+If it’s a new school for them, be sure to help your child identify spaces like the library, the nurse’s office, the cafeteria, the playground, the gym and the bathrooms closest to their classroom.
 If they’re taking the bus, consider driving the bus route so they know what to expect.
-If they’ll be walking, do a trial run.
+If they’ll walk to school, do a trial run.
 Bonus points if you can include classmates to join in on the back-to-school fun — and to help ease the anxiety.

 Quality care after hours